joshuawozny/CS-250/ScrumTeam/DevelopmentTeam/SNHUTravel/README.md

 collecting business requirements, user stories and using the Scrum framework to develop a finished application.
 The sample application displays the Top 5 Destinations.

 ## Folder Contents
-* Initial version of application displaying Destinations as a list on a single page
+* Initial version of application displaying Destinations as a basic list view
 * Updated version of application displaying Destinations as a slide show with Previous and Next buttons